ldsouza13/MEDICARE.github.io/README.md

   **Sentiment Analysis:**

-   - Vader Sentiment Analysis was performed on the preprocessed reviews.
+   - Vader Sentiment Analysis was performed on the preprocessed reviews.<br/>
    - Categorizes reviews into Positive(>=0.05), Neutral(between -0.05& 0.05) and Negative(<=-0.05)​

   **Machine Learning Models used for verifying score:**